Welcome to Year Four

-Daily home-learning resources are shared by Classdojo.
-There are daily learning activities shared to support home learning.
-Parents and children will be able to post messages, photos and videos and parents can see work and send me messages too.
+We share learning and resources through Classdojo.
+Parents and children are able to post messages, photos and videos and parents can see work and send me messages too.
 This is a really strong way of keeping our learning up to date and staying connected with our class.
 If you have any difficulties accessing Classdojo, please contact the school office for further support.

 Additional activities, which will deepen your child’s learning include:

 - Reading at least 3 x per week

 - Rehearse telling the time using analogue and digital clocks

 - Practise counting / using / identifying money/ making totals/ identifying change/ calculating multiples of/ solving practical money problems

 In the second half of year 4, our class learn to play clarinets and can also choose to learn how to play violin or saxophone too.